 8 Amazing Tricks on How to Get a Pothos to Trail

 If you have a pothos plant, then you must be eager to know how to make it a trail.
 Pothos can be bought easily from your local nursery or an online store.
 To buy a lovely pothos plant online, click here.
 In the following guide, we will share some amazing tips on how to get a pothos to trail.

-- Height at shipping is approximately 10-inches tall, measured from the bottom of the pot to the top of the plant.
-Ships in a 6-inch diameter grower pot.
+- FRESH FROM FARM: Every plant is packed with care and direct from our farm to your home.
+Golden Pothos height is approximately 10-inches tall, measured from the bottom of the pot to the top of the plant.
+It is in a 6-inch diameter grower pot

 Pothos plants are relatively easy to trail when provided with good living conditions.
 We have covered you, from buying the plant to taking care of it until it trails.